-711: Affective Neuroscience (There are two versions of this course.
+711: Affective Neuroscience.
+There are two versions of this course.
 The half semester version is offered every Spring.
-The full semester version is offered ever other Fall.
-Can complete at any point in first three years)
+The full semester version is offered approximately every other Fall.
+Can complete at any point in first four years.

-720: Cognitive Neuroscience (every other year; should take when offered)
+720: Cognitive Neuroscience.
+This course is offered approximately every other year; Should take when offered.

-EP725: Theories and Issues in Human Development (every Fall.
-Can complete at any point in first three years)
+EP725: Theories and Issues in Human Development.
+This course is offered every Fall.
+Can complete at any point in first four years.

-728: Social Psychology (every other year; Should take when offered)
+728: Social Psychology.
+This course is offered approximately every other year; Should take when offered.